Ensembl/WiggleTools/README.md

 Sometimes, for your own reasons, you may want to print out multiple wiggles side by side.
 This can be done with the designated *mwrite* and *mwrite_bg* operators

-* Warning

-Multidimensional wiggles are not part of the BigWig/BedGraph specs, an will probably spark an error with the Kent apps.
-These are designed for your own usage.
+**Warning!!** Multidimensional wiggles are not part of the BigWig/BedGraph specs, and will probably spark an error with the Kent apps.
+These are solely designed for your own usage.

 ```
 wiggletools mwrite_bg - test/overlapping.bed test/fixedStep.bw